npiro/chesscomint/README.md

   - writes one JSONL row per game to `titled_tuesday_games.jsonl`,
   - extracts unique players and fetches profile/stats payloads into `titled_tuesday_players.jsonl`.
 - It includes an optional `--players-only` refresh path to update player metadata without re-downloading games.
-- It ends with an output-file check (`ls -lh ...`) so you can verify extraction completed successfully before modeling.

 ## Data analysis and modelling